m-yamazoe/documentation/saas/users/iam.rst

 IAM
 ---

-enStratus supports the IAM feature for Amazon and Eucalyptus cloud environments. enStratus acts as a nexus through which authoritative user management is coordinated with the cloud provider.
+enStratus supports the Identity & Access Management (IAM) feature for Amazon and Eucalyptus cloud environments. enStratus acts as a nexus through which authoritative user management is coordinated with the cloud provider.
 The integrated IAM feature in enStratus allows an administrator user of an account to securely control access to cloud console and api services and resources